GigiLoria5/se2022-08-HikeTracker/README.md

 - GET `/api/hike/:id`

-  - Description: Return an object contaning hike information.
+  - Description: Return an object contaning hike information with related cover picture.
 If the user sending the request is an hiker also the gpx file will be sent
   - Request body: _None_
   - Response: `200 OK` (success)
   - Error responses: `422 Fields validation failed` (parameter error) `500 Internal Server Error` (generic error)